-Another viable option would be using Bubble as a tool for both your frontend and backend, but it has a steep learning curve for absolute beginners.
-Softr is the latest viable option, as they have been adding more features during 2020 and 2021, making them the most promising no-code tool out there.
+Another viable option would be using Bubbleas a tool for both your frontend and backend, but it has a steep learning curve for absolute beginners.
+Softris the another viable option.

 The key is to keep it simple enough so that your founding team could concentrate on the non-tech core of your business.

-It’s possible, however, that the startup you are building is tech-heavy.
+It’s possible, however, that on your journey to answering the question on how to find developers for a startup, the idea you have is tech-heavy.
 In that case, you need a technical cofounder.
 Said cofounder could still use all of the no-code (and open-source) solutions out there to stitch together a working MVP faster, but they would have the experience and technical knowledge to customize things much more heavily to take the MVP to the level it needs to be to look professional.

 The answer is different depending on where you are located, but there are plenty of options.

 Your own network is the common-sense answer.
 Much more useful if you know more people in the IT industry, but even if you don’t it's still worth posting on your social media that you are looking for such a person.

 Outside of your network, you can try your luck in the natural habitats of software developers online and offline.

 In offline situations, you can use the opportunity to mingle and grow your network in the local IT industry.
 Even if you don’t find your partner directly, ask for recommendations: people might be willing to introduce you to developers interested in early-stage startups.